 2. Do you agree with what I’ve removed (details about the contributor’s story) and what I have added (more context about our program/organization)?

-3. Does this story contain any language, phrase, themes, or implications that counteract our mission (reinforce harmful stereotypes, portray people without agency, etc.)?
+3. Does this story contain any language, phrases, themes, or implications that counteract our mission (reinforce harmful stereotypes, portray people without agency, etc.)?

 As your organization continues to grow, Steps 1 and 2 should remain commonplace, whereas Step 3 should evolve into a paid staff position.
 While I have many readers from small nonprofits who rely on the pro-bono support of friends and peers, I want to encourage you to grow your team with equity in mind.
 As you bring on new board members and hire fundraising and marketing staff, please look to those communities who have been impacted by the issues your organization is addressing.
 If you commit to building this team early on, you won’t have to undo the unproductive work and harmful practices that become institutionalized when important people are left out of the decisions.